untwisted/untwisted/BOOK.md

     core.gear.mainloop()
 ~~~

-The lines listed below are responsible by creating a socket then wrapping it with the 'Spin' class.
+The lines listed below are responsible by creating a socket then wrapping it with the Spin class.

 ~~~python
     sock   = socket(AF_INET, SOCK_STREAM)
     server = Spin(sock)
 ~~~

-It just calls the method 'bind' and 'listen' as usually it is used when dealing with socket servers.
+It just calls the method bind and listen as usually it is used when dealing with socket servers.

 ~~~python
     server.bind((opt.addr, opt.port))
     server.listen(opt.backlog)
 ~~~

-In the code below it installs the handle 'Server' that spawns the events ACCEPT, ACCEPT_ERR.
+In the code below it installs the handle Server that spawns the events ACCEPT, ACCEPT_ERR.
 The ACCEPT one
 means that a new connection has arrived.

 ~~~python